 - 4. In 2022, the Management Board met formally four times.
-These meetings were dedicated to reviewing and discussing among other issues, the performance of the Fund, as well as various administrative matters. - a) The Annual Report and Financial Statements of the Staff Provident fund for the period 1 January 2021 to 31 December 2021 were presented to the thirteenth session of the Assembly in January 2023.
-The Financial Statements were audited by the Agency's External Auditor which rendered an unqualified audit opinion. - b) A review of the Provident Fund Investment approach was conducted by Mercer Financial Services Middle East in May 2022 and by Towers Watson Limited in November 2022.
-These reviews were considered by the Provident Fund Management Board and are being acted on. - c) During 2022 the performance of the Fund was formally reviewed in each quarter by the SPFMB with Zurich LLC.
+These meetings were dedicated to reviewing and discussing among other issues, the performance of the fund, as well as various administrative matters. - a) The Annual Report and Financial Statements of the Staff Provident Fund for the period 1 January 2021 to 31 December 2021 were presented to the meeting of the 23rd Council in May of 2022.
+The financial statements were audited by the Agency's External Auditor which rendered an unqualified audit opinion. - b) A review of the Provident Fund Investment approach was conducted by Mercer Financial Services Middle East in May of 2022 and by Towers Watson Limited in November of 2022.
+These reviews were considered by the Provident Fund Management Board and acted on during the first and second quarters of 2023. - c) During 2022 the performance of the fund was formally reviewed by the SPFMB each quarter with Zurich.